cagov/caldata-mdsa-caltrans-pems/docs/data/detector-health.md

 available to Caltrans.
 Data from the detectors is relayed from the field to District TMC's which ultimatley makes it's way to the system.
-The detector data is combined with equipment data (i.e. detector id, district, county, route, postmile, description, etc.) in order to calculate performance measures and aggregate them spatially and temporaly.
+The detector data is combined with equipment data (i.e. detector id, district, county, route, postmile, description, etc.) in order to calculate performance measures and aggregate them spatially and temporally.
 Since the detector data serves as the source for most of the performance calculations, the resulting performance measures are only as accurate as the underlying data.

 The Detector Health Diagnostic checks performed in the system serve multiple purposes: